cameronxdx-cloud/Day-Trading/fxalexg/EVERY Candlestick Pattern YOU Need to Know to Trade Forex.md

 - Candlestick patterns are essential for forex trading, providing insights into market sentiment and potential price movements.
 - This video covers key candlestick patterns, their significance, and how to use them effectively in trading.
+- The larger the candlestick, the bigger the move

+- The smaller the candlestick, the smaller the move

 ## Key Candlestick Patterns